 The national workplace relations system

-Most employees in South Australia will be covered by the Fair Work Act 2009.
-It is managed by two bodies; the Fair Work Commission and the Fair Work Ombudsman.
-The Fair Work Act 2009 (Cth) contains a set of ten minimum National Employment Standards for national system employees.
+The Fair Work Act 2009 is managed by two bodies, the Fair Work Commission and the Fair Work Ombudsman.
+The Fair Work Act 2009 contains a set of ten minimum National Employment Standards for national system employees.
 These include minimum annual leave requirements, maximum weekly working hours, redundancy pay and personal leave.

 Other provisions of the Fair Work Act 2009 (Cth) relate to matters such as the making of modern awards (see below), setting minimum wage rates, and unfair dismissal.

 National system employees may also be covered by the terms of a modern award.
-Modern awards are made by the Fair Work Commission and set minimum terms and conditions for employees in particular industries.
-These terms and conditions are generally framed around the ten minimum National Employment Standards mentioned above.
+Modern awards are made by the Fair Work Commission and set out the minimum terms and conditions for employees in particular industries.
+These terms and conditions are generally framed around the ten minimum National Employment Standards.
 For example, a modern award can include information relating to taking or cashing out annual leave.

-South Australian laws that apply to national system employees
+State laws that apply to federal employees

-The State workplace relations system
+The state workplace relations system

 The Fair Work Act 1994 (SA) is the main piece of legislation that governs South Australia’s industrial relations system.
 It establishes the Industrial Relations Court, the Industrial Relations Advisory Committee and the Industrial Relations Commission.
 The Industrial Relations Court is given jurisdiction to hear claims for money owed to an employee by an employer (including wages and superannuation), to hear and decide on matters of law and jurisdiction referred to it by the Commission, and to interpret enterprise agreements and awards.